 What changes can you make in your business model to better serve you?

-Designing a business that you love around your life is one of the pillars on which I stand and teach.
-Learn how to do this for YOUR business (and life) at my annual live event here.
+Designing a business you love that funds a life you love is one of the pillars on which I stand and teach.

 One of the things I worked on for several years is cleaning up my money issues.
 That included everything from thinking I have to work really hard to make a lot of money, to taking care of old debt, to having a plan for paying down new debt, to plugging even the slightest money leak.